 Joseph Sewell of the Society of Friends similarly remarked how "ludicrous" it was, to foreign observers, to see "ladies followed in the street by a slave holding some trifling thing like an umbrella or a bible...
-Even school-children will have a little slave to carry their books and slates" (1867: 11).
+Even schoolchildren will have a little slave to carry their books and slates" (1867: 11).

-Now, as I say, these authors are describing a particular social milieu.7 Churches and schools were (then as now) places for the well off to make a show of affluence.
+Now, as I say, these authors are describing a particular social milieu.
+Churches and schools were (then as now) places for the well off to make a show of affluence.
 But I suspect there is more going on in these descriptions than mere conspicuous display.
 Note the nature of things being carried: Bibles, hymn books, maps and rolls of drawings, school books and slates.
-They were all objects which embodied, in one sense or another, the power of words.8 The Malagasy government saw missions and mission schools mainly as the means to acquire technologies of bureaucratic rule: the lists and ledgers, registries and mony.
-This phase is, as one might suspect, the climax of the curing drama, and often involves intense participation by all concerned-the curers and their family, the family and friends of the victim, other attendees-as the music picks up to a fever pitch, all clap, until the medium rises, possessed by the spirits of the mpaka ody themselves.
+They were all objects which embodied, in one sense or another, the power of words.
+The Malagasy government saw missions and mission schools mainly as the means to acquire technologies of bureaucratic rule: the lists and ledgers, registries and correspondence that would enable them to make their kingdom an effective, "modern" state.
+Objects of verbal learning had a particular place as emblems of power.
+One rather suspects the Reverend Sibree's parishioners would not have been so quick to remark on the impropriety of carrying, say, a shaving brush, a hammer, or a ukulele.